 The Kaon Security audit process is a hands-on technical test of how your systems operate and how they are being managed.
 The level of protection is assessed against the amount of risk to the organisation.
 Policies, procedures, overall management and other mitigating factors are also scrutinised to establish compliance to corporate mandates.

 A comprehensive report is produced for the client highlighting the major areas of concern.
-Risk management is becoming a big issue for large organisations and the government sector.
+IT Security risk management is becoming a big issue for large organisations and the government sector.
 Auditing completes the compliance loop by highlighting the areas where you are most at risk.

-In some cases you may already have policies that mitigate the risks, but are not complying with them, and in other cases you may need to develop policy and procedures to ensure that gaps are closed for the future.
-Audits can be customised to address specific issues should a client suspect they may exist within their IT environment.
+In some cases you may already have IT policies that mitigate the risks, but are not complying with them, and in other cases you may need to develop policy and procedures to ensure that gaps are closed for the future.
+Technical security audits can be customised to address specific issues should a client suspect they may exist within their IT environment.